Sidney Warburg: Epilogue

 The book concludes with an unsigned epilogue that has been written in 1946.
-This epilogue was not written by Sydney Warburg.
+This epilogue was not written by Sidney Warburg.
 In the epilogue it has been mentioned that Joseph Goebbels wrote the following in his diary Von Kaiserhof zur Reichskanzlei on February 20, 1933: "We are in the process of raising significant funds which will resolve our financial problems at once."
-However, it is unclear whether this jubilant exclamation from Goebbels refers to the Sydney Warburg transaction.
+However, it is unclear whether this jubilant exclamation from Goebbels refers to the Sidney Warburg transaction.

 Analysis

-The book that has been published under the pseudonym Sydney Warburg, De Geldbronnen van het nationaal Socialisme: drie gesprekken met Hitler (Funding of National Socialism: Three Conversations with Hitler), published by Van Holkema & Warendorf's Uitg.-Mij.
-NV disappeared almost immediately from bookstores.
+The book that has been published under the pseudonym Sidney Warburg, De Geldbronnen van het nationaal Socialisme: drie gesprekken met Hitler (Funding of National Socialism: Three Conversations with Hitler), published by Van Holkema & Warendorf's Uitg.-Mij.
+NV, disappeared almost immediately from bookstores.
 This book dealt with funding received by the Nazi Party in 1929, 1931 and 1933.

 Franz von Papen recommends the book in his memoirs that were published in 1953.

 Henry Coston wrote in 1975 that Otto Strasser alone is the author.

 The editor of the English version of Hitler's Secret Backers wrote in 1983 that the original edition of this book might have been a warning by an individual member of the Warburg family against the coming European war.

 Pierre de Villemarest wrote in 1984 that the pseudonym Sydney Warburg could refer to Georg Bell, a German engineer acting as an agent of Henri Deterding, or the brothers Otto Strasser and Gregor Strasser.

 According to what E.R.
 Carmin wrote in 1994 the book is a factual testimony as to Des Griffin.

 In the introduction of the 2008 edition Karl Hammer Kaatee wrote that J.G.
 Schoup's son had admitted that J.G.
 Schoup had published under a pseudonym what he had learned himself as a spy about Hitler's financial backers.

 The author Ben Peri evokes the theme in a pamphlet published in 2011.

 According to what the journalist Louis Kilzer wrote in 2011, James Paul Warburg is the person named in the book as intermediary, that he is the perpetrator or not.

 Cees van Hoore described Jean Gustave Schoup in 2014 as follows: "Schoup was not only a talented writer but also a crook who boasted about his contacts inside the German Sicherheitsdienst.
 He told the resistance that he could liberate arrested resisters by paying ransom to these German contacts.
 However, Schoup kept the money for himself.
 I think this is why Schoup has been liquidated in 1944."

 Jasper Wielaert proved previously in 2014 that Schoup, aiming to profit, did indeed cunningly deceive the resistance.
 Nevertheless, he also arranged hiding places for Jewish people.
 Above that Jasper Wielaert makes it thoroughly clear that corrupt members of the Rotterdam resistance in 1944–1945 were equally involved in seeking financial gain.
 Wielaert hints that the individuals involved in the assassination may have been interested in murdering him not just because of his scams, but for their own very personal reasons.